xizzax/networks_project/README.md

 8. Access the assigned IP address of the board through a web browser.
 9. Use the web interface to control the relay connected to the breadboard.

-## Contributions

-This project was a collaborative effort between two team members.
-Each member contributed to various aspects of the project, including hardware setup, software development, and testing.

-## Conclusion

-The Networks project demonstrates the implementation of a home automation solution using the NodeMCU ESP8266 board as a web server to control a relay.
-By following the provided instructions, users can set up the project and utilize the web interface to remotely control the relay connected to the breadboard.

-For more information or inquiries, please contact the project team.